JumpStartGeorgia/Eliava-Story/README.md

   * in dev/index.html translate into russian and paste 'You need to turn on Javascript for this application to work!' into noscript block

 ## In case
-  - if story structure that is visible in story popup will change, you can use story.dev(); function to generate that text it will be outputed in console, but change specific variables before (ex: story.count)
+  - if story structure that is visible in story popup will change, you can use story.dev(); function to generate that text it will be outputed in console, but change specific variables before (ex: story.count). make first story active add class .active to .story
   - if audio track amount or range between which audio is played changed, you can generate panorama.audio.play_range array, use comments in panorama.audio.dev() function,  but change specific variables before (ex: panorama.audio.count)

 ## Layer logic